metal3-io/metal3-docs/design/annotation-for-power-cycling-and-deleting-failed-nodes.md

 ## Proposal

-This proposal calls for a new machine remediation controller (MRC) in CAPBM which watches for the presence of a `host.metal3.io/external-remediation` Machine annotation.
+This proposal calls for a new machine remediation controller (MRC) in CAPM3 which watches for the presence of a `host.metal3.io/external-remediation` Machine annotation.
 If present, the controller will locate the Machine and BareMetalHost host objects via their annotations, and will annotate the BareMetalHost